gpaulissen/blog/_posts/2021-02-11-oracle-apex-build-options.md

 this new feature and it seemed to work ... till the page was refreshed and all returned columns were empty.

-The [list of Apex 19.2 known issues](https://www.oracle.com/tools/downloads/apex-downloads/apex-192-known-issues.html) described this bug well:
+The [list of APEX 19.2 known issues](https://www.oracle.com/tools/downloads/apex-downloads/apex-192-known-issues.html) described this bug well:

 > 30537256 - POPUP LOV: ADDITIONAL OUTPUT ITEMS GET CLEARED ON PAGE LOAD
 > With the new Popup LOV, it is possible to define 'Additional Output' items, which allow multiple LOV values to be returned into external page items or Interactive Grid columns.